The Sinister Sale

 His mind swimming, Eric sat in his office scanning through his emails.
 He saw the order from the old man, but it had changed.
 He now wanted 150 sets of everything rather than the 25 he mentioned yesterday.
 He offered a price 20% higher than Eric would have asked.
 He said he’d pay the full price up front.
 All Eric had to do was to sign and return the order form.

 It was then that Eric noticed there was a second attachment on the email.
 When he opened it, he saw a photograph.
 It chilled him to his stomach.
 It was taken from ceiling height, looking down.
-It showed Eric standing in the warehouse, touching a pallet load of drugs.
+It showed Eric standing in the warehouse, touching a pallet loaded with drugs.

 In a daze, Eric printed out the order form, lay it on the desk in front of him.
 Found a pen.
 Held it above the place where he was supposed to sign and … and … waited.
 The shadows of the vertical bars outside his office window left dark stripes across his back.